Bill Good: Career

 He worked for CFPR in Prince Rupert.
 That led to a permanent job at a newly opened station CHTK-FM in the same city.
 After a year he went to CFAX in Victoria and joined the CBC in 1967.

 In the 1970s, he worked for CBC Sports, where one of his duties was hosting Hockey Night in Canada broadcasts originating from Vancouver.
 In 1978, he moved to CBUT in Vancouver, where he anchored NewsCentre until 1988 when he joined CKNW.

 From 1993 to 2001, he anchored the Vancouver edition of Canada Tonight, broadcast on BCTV (then Vancouver's CTV affiliate).
 He moved to CTV Vancouver in 2001 after that station became Vancouver's CTV O&O.

 He formerly co-anchored the 6:00pm newscast on CTV Vancouver alongside Pamela Martin.

 In July 2014, Good announced he would retire on 1 August after 26 years at CKNW.
 He returned to the airwaves on 8 September 2015 as host of a daily editorial commentary feature, A Minute with Bill Good on NEWS 1130.
-He also currently appears in television advertisements for the home lending company Capital Direct.
+He also previously appeared in television advertisements for the home lending company Capital Direct.